 The Ph.D. programs in Counseling Psychology and the Educational Psychology concentration in school psychology are accredited by the American Psychological Association.
 The school psychology program is also approved by the National Association of School Psychologists.
 The Master of Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 The College of Education is approved by the State Board of Education (Arizona).
-The college is affiliated and has membership with the American Association of Colleges for Teacher Education, the American Educational Research Association, the Association of Colleges and Schools of Education in State Universities and Land Grant Colleges, and the University Council for Educational Administration.
+The college is affiliated and has membership with the American Association of Colleges for Teacher Education, the American Educational Research Association, and the University Council for Educational Administration.